 Ex 23:12 proclaims that Israelites must do their work in 6 days and on the 7th day rest.
 This rest extends to their beasts (ox and ass), the “son of your handmaid,” and the stranger, emblematic of every creature for whom an Israelite has responsibility.

 This frame for the entire sequence of ordinances Moses delivers to the Israelite community puts forward the idea of freedom as primary and foundational.
 This freedom applies not only to every part of Israelite society, including those less advantaged, but to fellow creatures and to the natural environment itself.
+G-d is also free.
+As we will see, this freedom has boundaries based on relationships with other parts of the cosmos.

 “Shavat,” the Hebrew word that describes what G-d does on the 7th day and is the basis for the name of the 7th day, Shabbat, also states the primary requirement for an Israelite on the 7th day: “cease.”
 This requirement to “cease,” applies not only to the Israelite but to any part of creation for which he or she is immediately responsible, whether other human beings, beasts in his or her care, or nature itself under his or her care.